 - 1. Go to www.camden.k12.ga.us. - 2.
 Hover your mouse over the "Quick Links" tab.
 When the drop down box appears, click on "Online Policy Manual." - 3.
-Click on the "Policies" tab. - 4.
+Hover your mouse over the "Policies" tab.
+A drop down box will appear giving the alphabetical listing of each policy section. - 4.
 Click on either of the alphabetical sections and each individual policy for that section will be displayed.